Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The months of January and February are two of my favourite times to go walking in Scotland as that’s the time of year when almost all mountains and hills have a fresh white layer of snow on top of them.

-I wouldn’t recommend heading to the summits in winter unless you’re a seasoned climber but wandering through secluded glens and forests on a crisp winter day is an unforgettable experience.
+I wouldn’t recommend heading to the summits in winter unless you’re a seasoned climber but wandering through secluded glens and forests on a crisp winter day is a sublime experience.

 If you do decide to head out into the wilds you need to be aware that while Scotland’s landscapes are beautiful they can also be deadly if you don’t take the right precautions, so take note of the following list of need-to-knows before you head out.